 9:30 CASE STUDY: OPPORTUNITIES FOR ENGAGING INTEGRATION OF MICROLEARNING IN COMPLIANCE TRAINING

-Trainers develop microlearning courses to train and retrain tenured employees of established compliance material or educate stakeholders on updated policies and regulations, often when an hour long module might not be the most practical or necessary method.
+Trainers develop microlearning courses to train and retrain tenured employees on established compliance material or educate stake¬holders on updated policies and regulations, often when an hour long module might not be the most practical or necessary method.
 Compliance trainers evaluate the risk of educational content to designate which information is best delivered through microlearning and ensure the overall message can be conveyed within a shortened time period.
 Although microlearning is a widely applied approach, compliance trainers are still challenged with tracking the sessions to fully identify the outcome on employee comprehension and retention.

 - Appropriate content for microlearning based on risk